The Bankrate promise

 Accredited Debt Relief

 Unlike credit and debt relief scammers, Accredited Debt Relief commits to honesty and integrity.
-Once you use their free consultation services, the Accredited Debt Relief team will let you know the best plan options for your situation and help you save as much as 50 percent on your monthly payments.
+Once you use their free consultation services, the Accredited Debt Relief team will let you know the best plan options for your situation.
+On average, clients save as much as 45 percent on debts enrolled in the program.

 Claiming to have counseled over 300,000 individuals since 2000, CuraDebt works with all kinds of debt to help with debt negotiation, debt settlement and tax debt relief.
 They also have licensed attorneys on their team that can be consulted on your case as needed at no extra cost to you.

 Freedom Debt Relief works hard to help its clients find freedom from credit card debt.
 They work to get you the maximum amount of savings possible, and they let you know each time one of your debts has been settled.